The unwitting are the target of COVID-19 falsehoods online

 Powerful or dramatic claims can be especially difficult to stamp out.

 “A Cornell professor warning about COVID, that’s boring.
-The same professor saying COVID is a hoax, well, that’s interesting and guarantees traffic,” said Elias Aboujaoude, a Stanford University professor who studies the intersection of psychology and technology.
+The same professor saying COVID is a hoax, well, that’s interesting and guarantees traffic,” said Dr. Elias Aboujaoude, a psychiatrist and Stanford University professor who studies the intersection of psychology and technology.

 Dr. Nicole Baldwin, a Cincinnati pediatrician who posted a video in support of vaccines in January 2020, said she was subjected to harassing messages, calls to her office, one-star reviews of her work, and memes that used her picture and falsely claimed she was under investigation for “drugging” autistic children.